What is Predatory Lending?

 High Interest Rates and Fees

 Question high interest rates and fees.
 Refuse to accept payments you know you cannot afford.
 Decline any additional services “packed” into the loan, like credit or health insurance.
+Comparison shop and research how to find the best mortgage rates.

 Blank Spaces in Documents